AsafDavidov/FantasyFinance/README.md

 # Fantasy Finance

 A React application using a Ruby on Rails backend to create a web application that mimics a fantasy sports functionality expect that users purchase and sell stock holdings.
-Currently only the stocks within the S&P 500 are available.

 ## Setup instructions